*OBJ/XML |

 drop object x

-You should be able to read the XML file into one long string, invoke set_xml( ), change/edit the nodes, then call get_xml$( ) to retrieve the revised XML back.
+You should be able to read the XML file into one long string, invoke set_xml( ), change/edit the nodes, and then call get_xml$( ) to retrieve the revised XML back.

 <?xml version="1.0" encoding="UTF-8"?>